 The sagebrush steppe isn’t always the most well-known or photographed western landscape, but it’s a striking panorama of silver-green bushes and other vegetation that is home to more than 350 species.
 Greater sage-grouse are among those species and the one that has trained the spotlight on what is often called the sagebrush sea.

-State and federal wildlife and land managers, private landowners, sportsmen and women have undertaken an unprecedented, multi-state conservation campaign to conserve the sage-grouse, a chicken-size bird with spiky tail feathers.
+State and federal wildlife and land managers, private landowners, sportsmen and women have undertaken an unprecedented, multi-state conservation campaign to conserve the greater sage-grouse, a chicken-size bird with spiky tail feathers.
 Greater sage-grouse once numbered as high as 16 million across the western U.S. and parts of Canada.
 Drought, wildfires, invasive species choking out native plants needed by grouse, vegetation plowed under for crops, urbanization, and energy development have degraded and cut the bird’s habitat by more than half.
 Best estimates put the bird’s current total population at fewer than a half million across 11 western states.

 The goal of the work by states, the Bureau of Land Management, ranchers and other landowners and the USDA Natural Resources Conservation Service is to save the greater sage-grouse, an iconic western species that performs elaborate mating dances each spring on the same breeding grounds, or leks.
 To save the bird, we have to save its habitat, which also sustains such cherished animals as mule deer, pronghorn, and elk.
 The steppe’s diverse array of grasses and forbs provide shelter to songbirds, pygmy rabbits, and lizards.
 Ferruginous hawks and golden eagles soar above the wide open spaces and swoop down for food.